2021 Ugandan general election: Campaign

 Campaigning was stopped in Mbarara, Kabarole, Luweero, Kasese, Masaka, Wakiso, Jinja, Kalungu, Kazo, Kampala City and Tororo on 26 December 2020.
 The government said it was to prevent spread of the COVID-19 pandemic, but critics said it was because of the popularity of the opposition in those areas.
 Crowds had previously been limited to 200 people.

 When asked what he wanted to accomplish that he hadn't already done after 35 years in power, Museveni said he wanted to work for the economic integration in Africa, and to change the Ugandan culture of not working hard.
-He said in other countries, a harsh environment or competition pushed people to work, "but here, fools can survive".
+He said in other countries, a harsh environment of competition pushed people to work, "but here, fools can survive".

 Conduct

 International observers

 The European Union did not deploy observers (EOM—election observer mission) because previous recommendations from their 2016 mission had been ignored.
 On 13 January 2021, the United States cancelled its observation of Uganda's presidential election, saying the voting will lack transparency and accountability.